YuriSuheishi/YuriSuheishi/README.md

 - **Email:** yuri.suhet@gmail.com

 ---
+- 🔭 I’m currently working on ...
+[My Personal Blog](https://github.com/YuriSuheishi/blog-pessoal)

-💡 *Sempre aberto a novas oportunidades e colaborações!*
+💡 *Always open to new opportunities and collaborations!* / *Sempre aberto a novas oportunidades e colaborações!*

 <!--
 **YuriSuheishi/YuriSuheishi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.